khalid-el-masnaoui/PHP-Notes/BEST-PRACTICES.md

 **Note** : We discuss servers/network security in depth on my repository

+### Apply the principles of security through obscurity

+Although security through obscurity is not a complete strategy in itself, it can slow down attackers and make their task more difficult.

+For example:

+- **Hide PHP version**: prevents attackers from knowing the exact version of PHP being used.
+This can be done by disabling `expose_php` in the php.ini file: `expose_php = Off`.
+- **Generic login error messages**: when a connection attempt fails, do not specify whether it is the password or the user name that is incorrect.
+Use a generic message such as ‘Incorrect identifiers’ to avoid revealing that a valid identifier has been found (enumeration attacks).

+These techniques do not replace fundamental security measures, but they do make it harder for attackers to gather exploitable information.

 ### Configure error reports appropriately

 Errors displayed are valuable for development.
 However, they can also expose sensitive information when visible in production.
 It is therefore essential to configure error reports appropriately.